-Unfortunately, that same time period is fraught with danger.
 Annually, 13,000 people are injured, and seven people killed, on average, in fireworks accidents throughout the US.
-Additionally, thousands of fires are ignited causing millions of dollars of property loss.
+Additionally, thousands of fires are ignited causing extensive property loss.
 The vast majority of these incidents occur in the four-week span surrounding the Fourth.
 Of note, 99% of the injuries and deaths, and most of the fires are the result of consumer grade fireworks—not professional, public firework shows.

-As the Fourth of July approaches please enjoy all that Upper Arlington has to offer, but be wise, and above all, be safe.
-Leave the fireworks to the professionals.
+As the Fourth of July approaches, be wise, be patient and above all, be safe.